Underrated Marvel Comics: See Timely Results

 Namor the Sub-Mariner is a character who goes between being a hero and a threat.
 But not many people can seem to bring him out as a morally complex character without help.

 • Before his death, Namor’s creator Bill Everett does one last story with the Sub-Mariner in issue 50.
-Introducing longtime supporting character Namorita and tying up a few loose ends, it’s a satisfying end to the original story from the 40s.
+The story introduces longtime supporting character Namorita.
+It ties up a few loose ends.
+It’s a satisfying end to the original story from the 40s.

 • John Byrne probably does Namor’s complexities the best.
-From relatable interactions with the corporate world, reconnecting with old friends, and a redemption arc, this is probably the most human the Sub-Mariner has been.
+The Sub-Mariner experiences relatable interactions with the corporate world.
+He reconnects with old friends and goes through a redemption arc.
+This is probably the most human he has been.

 • Conquered Shores goes into what happens once the Sub-Mariner accomplishes his control of the planet.
-Turns out Namor gets lonely so he works with few friends he has to be a king worthy of the surface world.
-All while the end-of-the-world never looked so breathtaking.
+He gets lonely.

 Fantastic Four